-The rating of the debenture highlights its subordinated Tier 1 structure.
-As an Additional Tier 1 debt instrument, it has a nonviability written-down feature which means that the principal can be written down on the occurrence of a trigger point.
-In the occurrence of the trigger point, the transfer of bonds among investors will be suspended, partially or fully principal will be written down and interest payments will be canceled.
-In event of a trigger point, as determined by the Monetary Board of the Central Bank of Sri Lanka, the cancelation of coupon payments won't be considered in an event of default.
-However, due to this structure, the rating of the Additional Tier 1 Bonds is one notch below senior unsecured debentures and two notches below the entity.
-The entity rating of the National Savings Bank (NSB or The Bank) reflect 100% ownership of the Government of Sri Lanka.
-The rating of the Bank is driven by the Government's explicit guarantee on its deposits mandated by the National Savings Bank Act.
+The rating of the debentures highlights its senior unsecured structure.
+The seniority of the claims warrants that in case of winding up the instrument ranks above the subordinated debt, ordinary voting and non-voting shareholders, and preference shareholders of the Bank but the depositors will have a first right which has a government guarantee.
+However, there is no such guarantee on debt instrument holders hence, it is rated one notch below the Bank rating.
+The rating of the National Savings Bank (NSB or The Bank) reflect 100% ownership of the Government of Sri Lanka.
+The rating of the Bank is driven by the government's explicit guarantee on its deposits mandated by the National Savings Bank Act.
 The Act requires the Bank to invest 60% of its deposits in government securities which lowers its risk and improves liquidity.
+Being a government-owned savings bank, the Bank has a strong foothold in Sri Lankan households.
 The ratings reflect the Bank's significant market share in industry deposits (11% of industry deposits).
-Due to the Government's statutory requirement of 60% investment in government securities, the Advances to Deposit Ratio (ADR) of the Bank remains low and the lending book of the Bank is granular exhibiting lower risk.
+Due to the statutory requirement of 60% investment in government securities, the Advances to Deposit Ratio (ADR) of the Bank remains low and the lending book of the Bank is granular exhibiting lower risk.
 The recent steep increase in policy rates has impacted the margins of the Bank but overall performance remains strong with 9MCY22 profit standing at LKR ~3bn.
-The Bank enjoys strong asset quality but under current circumstances, the Bank has acted prudently and booked a provisioning of LKR 7.2bn in 9MCY22 which will act as a cushion for the rising NPLs.
+The Bank enjoys strong asset quality but under current circumstances the Bank has acted prudently and booked provisioning of LKR 7.2bn in 9MCY22 which will act as a cushion for the rising NPLs.
 An expected decrease in policy rates by mid-next year may improve the margins and in turn performance.
 The Bank has a strong asset base of LKR 1.6tn and strong equity well above the regulatory requirements.
-Despite a recent decrease in margins, increased provisioning expense, and decrease in profitability, the capital adequacy of the Bank remained strong with Capital Adequacy Ratio (CAR) standing at ~17.7% as of 9MCY22.
+Despite a recent decrease in margins, increased provisioning expense and decrease in profitability, the capital adequacy of the Bank remained strong with Capital Adequacy Ratio (CAR) standing at ~17.7% as of 9MCY22.

-The rating is dependent on the guarantee of the Government on the deposits of the Bank as per the National Saving Bank Act.
-Any significant change in the Act or significant deterioration in the Bank's liquidity position amidst the Government's inability to support the Bank can impact ratings.
+The rating is dependent on the Government's guarantee on the Bank's deposits as per the National Saving Bank Act.
+Any significant change in the Act or significant deterioration in the Bank's liquidity position amidst the government's inability to support the Bank can impact ratings.
 The Bank's continuous ability to meet regulatory requirements will remain key.
-Any haircut imposed by the Government on its government securities for managing government debt can impact the margins of the Bank and in turn rating.
+Any haircut imposed by the government on its government securities for managing government debt can impact the margins of the Bank and in turn rating.

-Disclosure Name of Rated Entity National Savings Bank - Additional Tier 1 Perpetual Bonds LKR 5Bn Type of Relationship Solicited Purpose of the Rating Debt Instrument Rating Applicable Criteria Methodology Financial Institution Rating(Jun-22), Methodology Debt Instrument Rating(Jun-22) Related Research Sector Study Commercial Bank (Jun-22) Rating Analysts Rabiya tul Athaviya Naushard rabiya@lra.com.lk +94 114 500099
+Disclosure Name of Rated Entity National Savings Bank - Senior Redeemable Debentures LKR 6.323 bn Type of Relationship Solicited Purpose of the Rating Debt Instrument Rating Applicable Criteria Methodology Financial Institution Rating(Jun-22), Methodology Debt Instrument Rating(Jun-22) Related Research Sector Study Commercial Bank (Jun-22) Rating Analysts Rabiya tul Athaviya Naushard rabiya@lra.com.lk +94 114 500099